deco3500/Newsvid/readme.md

 * Making team decision:
-   * Step 1: Nominate the problem/decision that needs to made or dealt with.
+   * Step 1: Nominate the problem/decision that needs to be made or dealt with.
    * Step 2: Discuss on facebook messenger or have a meeting if necessary.
    * Step 3: If no compromises can be made, vote to get the majority choice.
-   * Step 4: After making a decision, no change or discuss will be made.
+   * Step 4: After making a decision, no change or discussion will be made.
 Every member has to commit and respect that decision
 * Problem dealing rule: No criticizing, no blaming, having meeting and solving the problems then make sure it won’t happen again.
-* If a team member does not follow the rules or refuse to do the work, the team will report to the course coordinator.
+* If a team member does not follow the rules or refuses to do the work, the team will report to the course coordinator.
-* Every member need to respect the others’ opinion
+* Every member needs to respect the others’ opinion
 * If some cases are difficult to make a decision, for example the vote is tied, the project manager will make the decision.

 ####How will the team handle poor performance and resolve conflicts: